 Women have a lower position within Libyan family life than men, caused by tribal norms corresponding to Sharia.
-If suspected of being interested in Christianity, a woman can face house arrest, sexual assault, forced marriage or even death.
+If suspected of being interested in Christianity, a woman can face house arrest, sexual assault, forced marriage, or even death.
 Women who experience sexual violence because of their faith, sometimes as a form of punishment, encounter social and cultural barriers to the prosecution of any offense.
-Christian migrant women crossing Libya are also vulnerable to abduction and trafficking, especially when separated from their male companions such as in migrant detention centers.
+Christian migrant women crossing Libya are also vulnerable to abduction and trafficking, especially when separated from their male companions, such as in migrant detention centers.

 - Abduction

-- Denied access to Christian religious materials
+- Denied access to Christian religious materials, teachings, and rites

+- Denied access to social community / networks

 - Enforced religious dress code

 - Forced marriage

-- Incarceration by family/house arrest
+- Incarceration by family / house arrest

 - Trafficking

 - Violence death

 - Violence psychological

 - Violence sexual